Alfresco/docs-alfresco/content-services/latest/upgrade/log4j2-migrate.md

 If you were relying on the `Alfresco:Name=Log4jHierarchy` JMX bean to add new loggers at runtime, you can now use the `Alfresco:Name=Log4jManagement` bean to perform the same operation.

-The `Alfresco:Name=Log4jManagement` exposes an `addLoggerMBean` operation which requires the package or class name of the desired logger as input.
+The `Alfresco:Name=Log4jManagement` bean exposes an `addLoggerMBean` operation which requires the package or class name of the desired logger as input.
 Once the logger is successfully added, a new JMX bean will be registered under `org.apache.logging.log4j2:type=<LogContextName>,component=Loggers`.
-This additional bean will be of type `LoggerConfigAdminMBean`, it should match the name of the desired package/class name and it can be reconfigured at runtime as described in the section above.
+This additional bean will be of type `LoggerConfigAdminMBean` - it should match the name of the desired package/class name, and it can be reconfigured at runtime as described in the section above.

 > **Note:** If you have multiple `org.apache.logging.log4j2:type=<LogContextName>,component=Loggers` components with different `<LogContextName>` values, you can identify the correct one to refer to by checking the value of the `Alfresco:Name=Log4jManagement` read-only attribute named `LogContextName`.
 The value of `LogContextName` should match.

 ### Alfresco JMX logger and Alfresco log settings

-It’s important to note that there are no changes related to the tailing of the logs via JMX (`jmxlogger:type=LogEmitterAlfresco`), the library that was used for this purpose has been adapted and extended to work with Log4j 2.x instead, guaranteeing full compatibility and exposing the very same JMX APIs to interact with the underlying logging library.
+It's important to note that there are no changes related to the tailing of the logs via JMX (`jmxlogger:type=LogEmitterAlfresco`), the library that was used for this purpose has been adapted and extended to work with Log4j 2.x instead, guaranteeing full compatibility and exposing the very same JMX APIs to interact with the underlying logging library.

-This also guarantees that the **Alfresco Admin Console** > **Log Settings** UI works as it used to.
+This also guarantees that the **Admin Console** > **Log Settings** UI works as it used to.

 ## Exporting logs in JSON format